Skip to content

 The good news?
 There is a smart way to stay ahead.
 By using a browser built for multi-accounting, you can separate each account in its own private space.
 This stops websites from connecting your accounts and keeps your work safe.

-In this article, we will explain how browser fingerprinting works, how an anti-detect browser can protect you.
+In this article, we will explain how browser fingerprinting works, how an multi-account browser can protect you.

 What is Multi-Accounting and How Platforms Detect It